 Inspired by the personal and public trajectories of the Medici family and the Renaissance, The Art of Negozio project was created by Artur Kluz with funding from Kluz Ventures.
 The project envisions becoming the catalyst for a new generation of global leaders, entrepreneurs, and venture capitalists to focus on and contribute to human flourishing.
 While we take inspiration from the past, we live for the future, while maintaining a moral obligation to protect Tradition and to pass the flame of virtue to future generations.

 Unquestionably we are living in an era of unparalleled technological revolution, where technology is the fundamental driver of social transformation and growth; leading to the reimagination of everything.The Art of Negozio project intends to identify the multiple strains of negozi that marked the rise of Medici financial and political hegemony and translate them into a cogent contemporary compass.
 This project will address the following questions: What was the impact of technology on Renaissance finance?
-What were the modes of self-representation and how were disseminated locally and globally?
-What kind of governmental systems proved to me more congenial to progress?
+What were the modes of self-representation and how were they disseminated locally and globally?
+What kind of governmental systems proved to be more congenial to progress?
 How did financial growth affect political stability and instability?
 What survival strategies were applied during periods of crisis?
-What constituted crisis in the Renaissance?
+What constituted a crisis in the Renaissance?
 How did familial priorities merge into state building?
 What were the rules of engagement?
 What was the index of ethical and/or moral possibilities in the construction of wealth?
 What were the benchmarks of success?
 And what were the cautionary tales?

 These concepts, which have shaped the course of Western culture, will be investigated with respect to contemporaneity.
 What lessons can be learned from the Medici (and non-Medici) experience?
 Can Medici individuality serve as an inspiration to—or even a model for—today’s venture capitalists and entrepreneurs?